My Rules Are Not Your Rules

 - Most notably, Riku's sleights.
 You see Repliku using moves like Dark Firaga and Dark Aura... however, you yourself get access to these abilities.
 Naturally a lot of players will want to use dark Aura because it was That One Attack... except the only way you can use it is if your throw a sleight where the value equals 27... the only way to do this is to get three nines.
 However, Riku has a fixed deck and naturally you won't be able to use dark Aura until much later.
 (Like the last level) while Repliku can throw it out with any value.

-- Both Left 4 Dead games have the special infected AI cheat by spawning inside the safe room at the end of a level, whereas players controlling the infected are told by the game they are not allowed to to do the same thing because it's a restricted area.
+- Both games have the special infected AI cheat by spawning inside the safe room at the end of a level, whereas players controlling the infected are told by the game they are not allowed to to do the same thing because it's a restricted area.
+(A player infected can still spawn in the ending saferoom if they are auto-spawned, however.)

 - The survivor AI will sometimes teleport to save other survivors form a "point of no return".
 Once you get past the point, there is no way to proceed further.
 Survivors left hanging behind sometimes get pinned by infected, and any human survivors would not be able to help the pinned survivor, even though an AI survivor can teleport back to help the pinned survivor.